Elizabeth-M-M/superhero_code_challenge/README.md

 The following endpoints are available for the Hero model:

 - GET `/heroes`: Returns a list of all heroes.
-- GET `/heroes/:id`: Returns details of a specific hero.
+- GET `/heroes/:id`: Returns details of a specific hero with their powers.

 ### Power Model
 ##### Attributes
 - name: string, required.
 The name of the power.
-- description: text, required.
-The description of the power.
+- description: string, required.
+The description of the power, not less than 20 characters long.
 - created_at: Timestamp when the Power was created (datetime)
 - updated_at: Timestamp when the Power was last updated (datetime)